 Ready, Set, Grow: Is Your Marketing Ready for 2017?

-From world politics to business to pop culture, 2016 was an undeniably momentous year.
+From global politics and business to pop culture, 2016 was an undeniably momentous year.
 But when you reflect on your small business, was it less memorable?

 Did you generate the revenue you need to grow?
 Did your marketing—the fuel that propels your revenue engine—work?

-With 2016 in the rear-view mirror and 2017 already gaining momentum, now is the time to determine what the New Year will mean for your business.
-How will you leverage the power of the marketing tools, trends and technology of 2017 to reach your audience and drive the growth you want?
+With 2016 in the rearview mirror and 2017 already gaining momentum, now is the time to determine what the New Year will mean for your business.
+How will you leverage the powerful marketing tools, trends and technology of 2017 to reach your audience and drive the growth you want?

 We’ve culled data from the thousands of marketing campaigns we’ve executed for our customers and studied the 2017 expert predictions and trend reports for small business marketing.
 Over the next weeks, we’ll share what we’ve learned to help you effectively apply it to fuel your business success.